Mary Kostakidis: Early life

 Before joining SBS, Kostakidis worked as a tutor at the University of Sydney, as a research officer for the Departments of Health and Youth and Community Services in New South Wales and as a court interpreter and a translations editor.
 She has also hosted programmes on ABC Radio stations 2BL and Classic FM.

-During her assignment as an interpreter on the so-called "Greek Conspiracy Case" in the late 1970s, she organised a conversion course for Greek interpreters at the NSW Ethnic Affairs Commission in conjunction with Sydney University Modern Greek lecturer Dr Alfred Vincent, to facilitate a conversion from the formal Katharevousa to demotic or vernacular Greek so that the defendants in the case would be able to understand the language being used.
+During her assignment as an interpreter on the so-called "Greek Conspiracy Case" in the late 1970s, she organised a conversion course for Greek interpreters at the NSW Ethnic Affairs Commission in conjunction with Sydney University's Modern Greek Department, to facilitate a conversion from the formal Katharevousa to demotic or vernacular Greek so that the defendants in the case would be able to understand the language being used.
 Some years later, Greece also adopted the vernacular as the language of all official documents.

 Acting

 Kostakidis acted in a children's television series called Five Times Dizzy in 1986 with Rebekah Elmaloglou.
 She has also appeared in the movies Jindabyne and Look Both Ways as a newsreader.